zying0827/LSV-PA/lsv/pa1/README.md

 2. logic network in BDD (by command `bdd`) vs. collapsed BDD (by command `collapse`)

 (b) Given a structurally hashed AIG, find a sequence of ABC commands to convert it to a logic network with node function expressed in sum-of-products (SOP).
-Use the two-bit unsigned multiplier example to test your command sequence, screenshot the results, and put them in your report.
+Use your `comp.blif` to test your command sequence, screenshot the results, and put them in your report.

 ### 4. [Programming ABC] (80%)
 In this problem, you are asked to write your own procedures and integrate them into ABC, so that your self-defined commands can be executed within ABC.
 You may need to trace some source codes in ABC to understand the data structures and function usages.

 Hint 1: You may refer to *src/base/abc/abc.h* to find definitions of some important variables, functions, iterators, etc.
 Hint 2: You may use the command "`grep -R <keyword>`" or your code editer to find whether a certain keyword appears in the source code.
-It can be very helpful seeing how these function or data structure are used in the source code.
+It can be very helpful seeing how these functions or data structure are used in the source code.

 #### 4.1 [k-feasible Cut Enumeration]
 Write a procedure in the ABC environment to enumerate all k-feasible cuts of every node on an AIG.
 Integrate this procedure into ABC (under `src/ext-lsv/`)